 Do you have a website or a blog?
 Would you like to receive instant alerts as soon as your site goes down or becomes inaccessible to users?
 Would you like to receive these downtime alerts as email, text messages on your mobile phone, or both?

 Most website owners use “freemium” website monitoring services to track the downtime and uptime of their sites.
-These service offer free plans but are often required to upgrade to the premium version for unlimited email or SMS alerts or if you would like to monitor a large number of websites.
+These services have free plans but your are often required to upgrade to the premium version for unlimited email or SMS alerts or if you would like to monitor a large number of websites.
+There’s a free alternative though.

-You can use Google Docs to monitor the status your website(s) and, unlike the commercial services, Google imposes no restrictions.
-You can track any number of websites with Google Docs and it will send email /text alerts in case of any issues.
-And this Google Scripts based website monitoring tool is absolutely free as well.
+You can use Google Spreadsheets to monitor the status your website(s) and, unlike the commercial services, Google imposes no restrictions.
+You can track any number of websites and it will send email /text alerts in case of any issues.
+The website monitor is written with Google Scripts and is absolutely free as well.

 Here’s how you quickly configure Google Docs to monitor the uptime /downtime of your website(s).
-This has to done just once and Google Docs will continuously monitor all your sites in the background.
+This has to done just once and the spreadsheet will continuously monitor all your sites in the background.
 Let’s get started:

 - Sign-in to your Google account and then click here to copy this Google sheet into your Google Drive.
-You may use your Google Apps account as well.
+You may use Gmail or your Google Apps account to sign-in.

 - Put your website URLs in cell B2 (comma separated) and your email address in cell B3.
 If you wish to receive alerts by text messages, put Yes in cell B4.